-- A rather unfortunate case occurs in the Rome iteration of the Total War series, of all games.
+- A rather unfortunate case occurs in the Rome iteration of the series, of all games.
 After the first fifty turns or so, money tends to be no longer any problem.
 Viewing the graphs of civilisation-wealth over time shows player wealth as a straight line up, while all AI lines were almost horizontal on that scale.
 Combine this with the low cost of bribing enemy armies out of the way, and combat can become not just unneccesary, but actually more expensive.
 Even worse, when playing as one of the Roman fractions, bribing other Roman armies seems to add them to your army instead of merely disbanding them.
-Medival 2 fixed this (perhaps a bit too well).
+Medieval II: Total War fixed this (perhaps a bit too well).

-- Total War: Empire had a similar problem after you had conquered most of the world, allowing you to field massive armies filled with high-end units.
+- Empire: Total War had a similar problem after you had conquered most of the world, allowing you to field massive armies filled with high-end units.
 However after a patch it adjusted the upkeep of all the units meaning Empires that once had more money than they could burn suddenly became bankrupt over night.

-- Shogun 2 and its expansions both break and continue the tradition, depending on the player.
+- Total War: Shogun 2 and its expansions both break and continue the tradition, depending on the player.
 A poorly managed economy means that the player will rarely have enough cash to invest in their provinces or field powerful armies.
-A well managed one tends to snowball, to the point that the entire armies consist of elite unites without so much as denting your income.
+A well managed one tends to snowball, to the point that the entire armies consist of elite units without so much as denting your income.

-- In the Civil War strategy game No Greater Glory, the Union would often run into this, as even after paying for all the troops you can raise, purchasing all the military supplies available, spending as much on infrastructure as possible, buying as many ships of every type available, you would still have spent less than you had raised in taxes and borrowing, especially since you could not stop borrowing, or even reduce interest rates below five percent.
+- In the American Civil War strategy game No Greater Glory, the Union would often run into this, as even after paying for all the troops you can raise, purchasing all the military supplies available, spending as much on infrastructure as possible, buying as many ships of every type available, you would still have spent less than you had raised in taxes and borrowing, especially since you could not stop borrowing, or even reduce interest rates below five percent.
 As a result, as the game progressed, the Union player would often find himself with an enormous treasury, but nothing to spend it on.
-Heavily averted with the Confederacy, however, which would never have enough money, barring possibly European aid.
+The Confederacy, however, would never have enough money, barring possibly European aid.

 Turn Based Tactics